arcadeangel/coinop4charity/journal.md

 The only way you could be a better player than the developer, is if you were a better person than the developer.

-And losers (I say that with endearment having been a quite bitter one), I will pull from a classic quote here to dodge your questions...
+And losers (I say that with endearment having been a quite bitter one myself for a great many years), I will pull from a classic quote here to dodge your questions...

 "You have learnt something.
 That always feels at first as if you have lost something." - Andrew Undershaft, Major Barbara